 Thermopiles do not respond to absolute temperature, but generate an output voltage proportional to a temperature difference or temperature gradient.

-Thermopiles are used to provide an output in response to temperature as part of a temperature measuring device, such as the infrared thermometers widely used by medical professionals to measure body temperature.
+Thermopiles are used to provide an output in response to temperature as part of a temperature measuring device, such as the infrared thermometers widely used by medical professionals to measure body temperature , or in thermal accelerometers to measure the temperature profile inside the sealed cavity of the sensor. .
 They are also used widely in heat flux sensors and gas burner safety controls.

 The output of a thermopile is usually in the range of tens or hundreds of millivolts.
 As well as increasing the signal level, the device may be used to provide spatial temperature averaging.